 Do you have a question about Avast Free or Avast Premium Security?
 Below, we’ll answer the most frequently asked questions about this antivirus program.
 Simply click a question to read the answer.

 Avast offers two different subscriptions: Avast Free and Avast Premium Security.
-Avast Free is their unpaid version, which will costs you absolutely nothing.
+Avast Free will costs you absolutely nothing.
 Avast Premium Security is a paid plan, which allows you to choose between two packages.
 A package for one computer costs $39,99 for the first year and $69,99 for every subsequent year.
 A package for multiple (up to 10) devices costs $49,99 for the first year and $89,99 for every subsequent year.

 You can remove Avast from your device by following these steps: